 TO ACHIEVE OUR VISION of transforming the lives of Aboriginal young people, we harness the skills of professionals and volunteers from various backgrounds and with diverse experiences.

 The NASCA Board, CEO and staff have a wide range of skills and experience that underpins our work.
 Our people have one thing in common and that’s passion and determination to achieve social equity for Aboriginal Australians.

 Mark is a Wiradjuri man from Sydney who is the Director of Innovation and Learning at Marist College North Shore and has volunteered for NASCA over many years prior to taking on his NASCA Directorship.

 David is a Ngarabal Man from Northern New South Wales.
 He founded NASCA in 1995 after 15 years as a professional Rugby League player in Australia and England.

-Jason is a Yuin Man from the South Coast of New South Wales with years of experience working with Aboriginal communities and programs, particularly in New South Wales.
+Jason is a Yuin man from the South Coast of New South Wales, with 20 years of experience working with Aboriginal communities in the design and delivery of Aboriginal affairs policy and programs, particularly in New South Wales.

 Our staff works hard to drive the vision of NASCA and strengthen the capacity of Aboriginal and Torres Strait Islander young people from many language groups, cultural backgrounds and locations in Australia.